Centralization and Stability in Formal Constitutions: Optimistic and Pessimistic Approach to Stability

 (Respects rejective consensus) Consider $F$ so that for some $v\in \Omega$, $Pr_{\hat{v}\sim F}[\hat{v} = v] = 1$, and consider $f'$ so that for some $\tilde{v} \neg v$, $f'(\tilde{v}) = 1 - f(\tilde{v})$, and for any other $v'$, $f'(v') = f(v')$ (in particular, $f'(v) = f(v)$).
 Then, for any agent $i$, $u_i(f) = u_i(f')$, and by SQB tie-breaking, $\mathbf{c}(f, f') = \mathbf{0}$.
 We then have by self-maintenance that $f(\mathbf{0}) = 0$.

+(Bounded monotonicity violation) We first note that since monotonicity implies bounded monotonicity violation, all SCFs in $D_S, D_W$ satisfy it, so it holds as a necessary condition in a vacuous sense.

-(Bounded monotonicity violation) We have $S^3 \cap S^2 = S^1$, so by downward-closed, if $f(v^3) = f(v^2) = 0$, then so must be $f(v^1) = 0$, in contradiction.
+We have $S^3 \cap S^2 = S^1$, so by downward-closed, if $f(v^3) = f(v^2) = 0$, then so must be $f(v^1) = 0$, in contradiction.
 This is essentially a different way to state downward-closed, that emphasizes the implications of too many instances of non-monotonicity of the outcome in the number of agents voting $1$.